thomasbaumelle-max/FG/docs/assets/README.md

 This file serves as a summary of all the assets necessary for the project.
 This folder is divided into subfolders for categories such as buildings, units, vfx, etc.

+Town screen art is now stored under `assets/towns/<faction>/` where each faction keeps a `town.json` manifest and all related images (layers, buildings, icons).

 ## File names for units images
 "swordsman.png"
 "archer.png"